What is EDI?

 Double funding is not acceptable.
 A team can submit to both programs but only be selected and supported by DATA PITCH or by EDI.
 Once a proposal is firstly funded by DATA PITCH or EDI, the team will be withdrawn from the other accelerator.

-The 27th June of 2018 at 12.00 (noon) CEST.
+17 June 2020 at 12.00 (noon) CEST.
 There will not be deadline extensions unless a major problem, caused by EDI and not by the proposers, makes the system unavailable.

 Are you sharing any information about my proposal?

 Yes.
 A summary of the proposals and the participants’ information will be shared with the EC and with the DATA PITCH project.
 Moreover, we will publish an Open Dataset with the beneficiaries of our open call including their basic information data and funding received in our project website.
 This dataset will be made available at FIWARE Lab.
 At the same time, we will populate the wiki-sourced database of Crunchbase to facilitate access to the data of our start-ups and the incubator as such in one of the reference portals in the start-up ecosystem.

 All the information that will be made public is clearly indicated in the official documentation of the call.
 Unless you want you, no technical insights will be published anywhere.

 When filling up the application, should I fill all the fields? i.e. questions about product, market research etc.

 It is very important to anticipate in the proposal the business potential of your idea with estimations for all the requested fields.
 You should focus on the business potential of your creation for EDI.